The Forgotten One

 Fighting Against the Forgotten One:

+That then brings us to Lords of Shadow, which reimagines the Forgotten One as a major antagonist.
 You'll see the Forgotten One long before you actually have to fight him.
 As the hulking demon slowly climbs his way out of the multiple levels of his hell, Gabriel will have to pursue the beats without being seen.
-This involves a lot of platforming (never Lords of Shadow's specialty) mixed with a bit of stealth gameplay (which is just as thrilling as it sounds).
+This involves a lot of platforming (never Lords of Shadow's specialty) mixed with a bit of stealth game play (which is just as thrilling as it sounds).

 Once you weaken the beast enough it'll leap up in the air and shoot an orb of energy at you.
 You'll need to perfect block this orb (something we at the Inverted Dungeon are terrible at) to send the orb back at the beast.
 Fail this and the Forgotten One will start to heal his energy and you'll have to do this whole process over again.
 Return it properly, though, and the beast will be stunned and you can go in, of course, for a cinematic Quick Time Event sequence, opening up the second weak point on the boss.